 Think you got what it takes to pass our “Older than Dirt” quiz?
 Give your brain some exercise with these tough questions.
 Get your butch wax ready!
 What are you waiting for?
 Print out our geezer test and prove that you qualify for that senior citizen discount!

 Older Than Dirt Quiz

-1. Where did headlight dimmer switches used to be located?
+1. Where were headlight dimmer switches previously located?

 a.
 On the floor shift knob